cloudevents/spec/discovery.md

 ## API Specification

-This API is specified as a REST API will well defined entities and relationships between those entities.
+This API is specified as a REST API with well defined entities and relationships between those entities.

 All responses will have a content-type of `application/json` and are either